Timecrimes: Inspiration

 In the documentary Future Shock!
-The Story of 2000 AD Nacho Vigalondo credits 2000 AD comic magazine as the biggest influence on Timecrimes, particularly the Alan Moore and Dave Gibbons one-off "Chronocops" from #310 (1983).
+The Story of 2000AD, Nacho Vigalondo credits the comic magazine 2000 AD as the biggest influence on Timecrimes, particularly the Alan Moore and Dave Gibbons one-off "Chronocops" from #310 (1983).

 Music

 The film's score was composed by Eugenio Mira.
 The film also uses the song "Picture This" by the American rock band Blondie, which director Vigalondo has stated he chose because he "love[s] the arrangement of the song and the chords.
 It's a happy song, but it's very sad and it's close to the movie".

 Release

 The film premiered at Fantastic Fest in Austin, Texas, on 20 September 2007.
 It screened as the closing film of the Sitges Film Festival in October 2007.
 It had a theatrical release in Spain on 27 June 2008.

 Reception

 Critical response

-On Rotten Tomatoes, the film holds an approval rating of 87% based on 71 reviews, with a weighted average rating of 7/10.
+On Rotten Tomatoes, the film holds an approval rating of 90% based on 71 reviews, with a weighted average rating of 7/10.
 The site's critical consensus reads, "Timecrimes is a low-budget thriller that's well-crafted and loaded with dark humor and bizarre twists."
-The film also has a score of 68 out of 100 on Metacritic based on 15 critics indicating "generally favorable reviews."
+The film also has a score of 68 out of 100 on Metacritic based on 15 critics indicating "generally favorable reviews".

 Jeannette Catsoulis of The New York Times noted the role of female frontal nudity and fast-paced action in making a time-travel film with no special effects.
 She praised writer/director Nacho Vigalondo's "audacity" in being able to create "urgency and disorientation from the thinnest of air" despite the film's low budget and lack of special effects.
 Wesley Morris of The Boston Globe doubted whether Timecrimes actually makes sense but credited Vigalondo with making clever use of the time machine in order to allay the viewer's skepticism.
 Referring to the planned remake by director David Cronenberg, and alluding to Héctor's "human sequels", Morris concluded that Timecrimes "deserves a doppelganger".
 In retrospective, A. A. Dowd of The A.V.
 Club interprets the film as an allegory about adultery, comparing Héctor's increasingly complex and confusing actions to those of someone lying to hide an affair.